jueves

 WILD HORSES IN THE PYRENEES

-I am going to spend my last eternity
+I would like to spend my last eternity

 with the wild horses.